kit-cel/gr-drm/README.md

 - text message corrupted for SO 5 / RM A (and possibly other modes)

-If you find any bugs or have great ideas you think the project could benefit from, just write me: felix.wunsch[at]kit.edu
+If you find any bugs or have ideas you think the project could benefit from, just write me: felix.wunsch[at]kit.edu

-last updated on: 2016/08/08
+last updated on: 2016/10/08